lmiller1990/design-pattenrns-for-vuejs/src/pdf/API-REQUESTS.md

 You now need a Pinia store in your test, too.
 You have a few options.
 The two most common are:

-- Use a real Pinia store - continue mocking axios.
+- Use a real Pinia store - continue mocking Axios.
 - Use a mock Pinia store.

 The first option would look something like this: